LukasBombach/Type.js/README.md

 1. Install node js
 2. Run `npm install` from the root directory
-3. Run `npm run build` from the root directory to build a minified file
+3. Run `npm run dist` from the root directory to build a minified file

 ## License